alchemyplatform/aa-sdk/site/smart-accounts/signers/choosing-a-signer.md

 # What is a Signer?

-A **Signer** is a service (e.g. Magic or Turnkey) or application (e.g. MetaMask) that manages the private key and signs operations.
+A **Signer** is a service (e.g. Magic or Turnkey or Arcana Auth) or application (e.g. MetaMask) that manages the private key and signs operations.
 Most web3 users today use an [Externally Owned Account (EOA)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) with a self-custodial Signer such as MetaMask to manage the private key.

 With Account Kit, you will deploy a **smart account** for each user instead of an EOA wallet.
 This smart account stores the user’s assets (e.g. tokens or NFTs).
 The default smart account in Account Kit is called [`LightAccount`](/smart-accounts/accounts/guides/light-account) and it uses a typical single-owner architecture.